joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 This is my solution to the "chicken and egg problem" of becoming a self-made expert.

-It's not easy, and it's not emotionally comfortable, but it is something I've tested and can tell you works, and it's faster than other methods (formal education, for example).
+It's not easy, and it's not emotionally comfortable, but it is something I've tested and can tell you works, and it's faster than other methods (formal education, for example, or waiting until you've stacked up dozens of similar client projects, as another example).

 ### Expertise as a marketing accelerant

-Which of this pair of content would you rather put behind an opt-in gate?
+Which of these two pieces of content would you rather put behind an opt-in gate (a form leads have to fill out in order to access the content)?

 - The 5 things you must know to get your development environment set up
-- How your startup can gain a competitive advantage by knowing when to use and when _not_ to use micro services
+- How your startup can gain a competitive advantage by knowing when to use and when _not_ to use microservices

 It's probably obvious: the first one comes from skill, the second from expertise (if they live up to the promise embedded in their respective titles).